Job Networking Tips

-- People do business primarily with people they know and like.
+- People conduct business primarily with people they know and like.
 Resumes and cover letters alone are often too impersonal to convince employers to hire you.

 - Job listings tend to draw piles of applicants, which puts you in intense competition with many others.
 Networking makes you a recommended member of a much smaller pool.